AdobeDocs/marketo.es-ES/help/marketo/product-docs/reporting/basic-reporting/report-activity/share-a-model-across-workspaces.md

    ![](assets/image2014-10-3-14-3a5-3a38.png)

-1. Arrastre los modelos que desee compartir a la carpeta **Compartir carpeta**.
+1. Arrastre los modelos que desee compartir a la **carpeta para compartir**.

    ![](assets/image2014-10-3-14-3a5-3a52.png)